josuttis/belleviews/README.md

-This library could not have been implemented without the tremendous work of the designers and the implementors of the ranges library, which becamne part of the C++ standard in C++20.
+This library could not have been implemented without the tremendous work of the designers and the implementors of the ranges library, which became part of the C++ standard in C++20.
-This library is build on top of it.
+This library is built on top of it.
 So many many thanks for all who worked on this libary.

 The code of this library is partially a modification of code of the GNU ISO C++ Library.